Mini-class

 $\mathbb{E}_\mu[\nabla_\theta(\rho k_2)]$:

-$$ \begin{aligned} \mathbb{E}_\mu[\rho s_\theta (k_2 + k_1)] &= \mathbb{E}_{q_\theta}[s_\theta k_2] + \mathbb{E}_{q_\theta}[s_\theta k_1] \\ &= \mathbb{E}_{q_\theta}[s_\theta k_2] + \mathbb{E}_{q_\theta}[\nabla_\theta k_2] && \text{(since } \nabla_\theta k_2 = k_1 s_\theta \text{)} \\ &= \nabla_\theta \mathbb{E}_{q_\theta}[k_2] && \text{(Leibniz rule)} \end{aligned} $$
+$$ \begin{aligned} \mathbb{E}_\mu[\rho s_\theta (k_2 + k_1)] &= \mathbb{E}_{q_\theta}[s_\theta k_2] + \mathbb{E}_{q_\theta}[s_\theta k_1] \\ &= \mathbb{E}_{q_\theta}[s_\theta k_2] + \mathbb{E}_{q_\theta}[\nabla_\theta k_2] && \text{(since } \nabla_\theta k_2 = k_1 s_\theta \text{)} \\ &= \nabla_\theta \mathbb{E}_{q_\theta}[k_2] && \text{(recombining score-function and direct-gradient terms)} \end{aligned} $$

-In other words, the gradient expectation of $\rho k_2$ corresponds to “minimizing $\mathbb{E}_{q_\theta}[k_2]$” (an f-divergence with second-order behavior matching KL), not the true gradient of reverse KL $D_{\mathrm{KL}}(q_\theta\|p)$; therefore, when the goal is reverse KL, avoid using $\rho k_2$.
+In other words, the gradient expectation of $\rho k_2$ corresponds to “minimizing $\mathbb{E}_{q_\theta}[k_2]$” (a surrogate with the same local second-order behavior as KL), not the true gradient of reverse KL $D_{\mathrm{KL}}(q_\theta\|p)$; therefore, when the goal is reverse KL, avoid using $\rho k_2$.

 $\mathbb{E}_\mu[\nabla_\theta(\text{sg}(\rho) k_2)]$: